Airbus Group appoints new boss for UK operation

 | TOULOUSE France

-TOULOUSE France Airbus Group announced a new boss for its UK operations on Wednesday, bringing in a former executive from French defense and avionics firm Thales (TCFP.PA) to oversee one of its core European manufacturing centers and defense markets.
+TOULOUSE France Airbus Group announced a new boss for its UK operations on Wednesday, bringing in a former executive from French defence and avionics firm Thales to oversee one of its core European manufacturing centres and defence markets.

 He will start the new role on Oct.
 1, Airbus Group said.